 10–15 yearsof investment.

-Depending on their country of residence, individuals who lease property in Germany do not need to pay taxes on rental income in their home country, if it does not have a double taxation agreement with Germany (the list of the countries with such agreements can be found here.
+Depending on their country of residence, individuals who lease property in Germany do not need to pay taxes on rental income in their home country, if it does not have a double taxation agreement with Germany.

 It is true that registering property to a legal entity instead of an individual helps to optimise taxation?